Financial Aid & Scholarships

 Registered students at IC Catholic Prep are eligible to apply for the Standing Tall Charitable Foundation Scholarship which provides the means to improve the lives of homeless, underserved and/or at-risk children.
 Please contact Mary Vitulli at 847-294-1123 for more information and the application.

 MEMORIAL & FAMILY FUNDED SCHOLARHIPS

 JAMES R. CERVONE SOCIAL STUDIES SCHOLARSHIP

-JULIE CARR D’AGOSTINO MEMORIAL SCHOLARSHIP FOR THE PERFORMING ARTS
+THE KEVIN AND JULIE D. FOUNDATION SCHOLARSHIP FOR THE PERFORMING ARTS

 TERRY DOHERTY MEMORIAL SCHOLARSHIP

 The Terry Doherty Memorial Scholarship has been established to provide financial assistance and reward young artists of outstanding aptitude and promise in the visual arts.